luozhongbin2017/Project1/README.md

 - Find links between the two datasets.
 - Find causation of the accidents and locate abnormality.
 - Find real applicable causes that  describe the findings.

+## Conclusions and Recommendations

+**Findings:**

+- The issueing of the licenses and the accident numbers are correlated.
+- The mountainous regions has the most accidents/deaths in the country.
+- The overall accidents is reduced in 2017 compared to 2016.

+**Conclusion**

+Improve the infrastructure of the the regions with the most accidents.
+Add rail protection on the mountain roads.
+Stricter traffic laws might be beneficial on riskier road that has bad infrastructures.